matejabogdanovic/SS-Assembler-Linker-Emulator/README.md

   Multiple `-place` options can be used for different section names.
 Sections without a `-place` option are placed sequentially after the last section at the highest address by default.

 - `-hex`
   Instructs the linker to generate an output as a set of address-content pairs for memory initialization.
 Only addresses with defined initial content are included.
-Example format:

 - `-relocatable`
 Generates a relocatable output in the same format as the assembler output, ignoring any `-place` options.
 The resulting program can later be used as input for the linker.